jeffbass/yin-yang-ranch/README.rst

 The **yin-yang-ranch** projects are in very early development and testing.
 Prototypes for all the modules in the design diagram above are working, and the early experiments have provided a lot of data to help with design changes and code refactoring.
-I have pushed the **imagezmq** module to GitHub.
+I have pushed the **imagezmq** and **imagenode** repositories to GitHub.
-I expect to push the **imagenode** and **imagehub** modules by mid 2018.
-The **librarian** and communications programs will follow later in the year.
+I expect to push the **imagehub** repository by December 2018.
+The **librarian** and communications programs will follow in early 2019.
-Hardware designs, diagrams and how-tos will be posted to this **yin-yang-ranch** repository over the summer and fall of 2018.
+Hardware designs, diagrams and how-tos will be posted to this **yin-yang-ranch** repository over the spring and summer of 2019.

 There are many styles and choices about "when to push to GitHub" and when to share a project with the open source community.
 I am choosing to share my projects early